Effective torque

 Effective torque (often referred to as wheel torque or torque to the wheels) is a concept primarily associated with automotive tuning.
 Torque can be measured using a dynamometer.
 Common units used in automotive applications can include foot-pounds and Newton·meters.
+Although commonly discussed in automotive contexts, the concept applies to any mechanical system involving torque transmission through intermediate components.

+Effective torque represents the torque available at the output of a mechanical system after accounting for both transmission ratios and energy losses.
+In systems such as vehicle drivetrains, torque is increased through gear reduction, but reduced by inefficiencies due to friction and heat.

+Definition

 The formula for effective torque to the wheels is: